Certora/Documentation/docs/prover/techniques/index.md

 property.
 With more complex data structures like mappings, arrays, and structs, this means that every ["non-aliasing"](https://en.wikipedia.org/wiki/Aliasing_(computing)) argument requires reasoning about multiplications, additions, and hash functions.
-Certora Prover models this reasoning correctly, but this naive low-level modeling can quickly overwhelm SMT solvers.
-In order to handle storage efficiently, Certora Prover analyses Storage (Memory) accesses in EVM code in order to understand the Storage (Memory) layout, thus making information like "an update to mapping `x` will never overwrite the scalar variable `y`" much more obvious to the SMT solvers.
+The Certora Prover models this reasoning correctly, but this naive low-level modeling can quickly overwhelm SMT solvers.
+In order to handle storage efficiently, the Certora Prover analyzes Storage (Memory) accesses in EVM code in order to understand the Storage (Memory) layout, thus making information like "an update to mapping `x` will never overwrite the scalar variable `y`" much more obvious to the SMT solvers.
 For scaling SMT solving to larger programs, these simplifications are essential.